Aeronautics (album)

 Aeronautics is the second album by the German power metal band Masterplan.
 It's the first album to feature playing and songwriting by members Axel Mackenrott (keyboards) and Iron Savior bassist Jan S. Eckert, who both joined the band shortly after the recordings of the debut album.

-The song After This War is a re-written version of Iron Savior song After The War, which is on the album Dark Assault and was written by Jan S. Eckert and Piet Sielck.
+The song "After This War" is a re-written version of an homonymous Iron Savior song which is on the album Dark Assault and was written by Jan S. Eckert and Piet Sielck.